waleedmebane/allsembly-prototype/docs/programmer_s_guide.rst

 The figure above shows a design with a separate server for login and a separate server for registration, which could be hosted by different organizations.
-The organization hosting the Registration server verifies the new user's identity but never sees the user's userid or passwors; those are encrypted on the client side using the public key of the organization hosting the login server.
+The organization hosting the Registration server verifies the new user's identity but never sees the user's userid or passwords; those are encrypted on the client side using the public key of the organization hosting the login server.